 Snarky me: “Really?
 Thanks!
 Empty your purse and let’s see what you have in there.
 Wait, is that purse Prada?
-I need that, I have medical bills to pay and want to look good paying them.
+I need that; I have medical bills to pay and want to look good paying them.
 Oh, that’s a pretty wedding ring, lots of diamonds, can I have that too?”

 What you should say is absolutely nothing.
 This is a time to do, not talk.
 Pick up the phone and order a day of housecleaning service.
 Send over a fruit basket.
 Knock on the door and drop off a casserole.
 Come over and scrub the tub.
 Pick up the kids from school during chemo week.
 Bring a DVD of a funny movie and some chocolate.
-Stay with her in the hospital so she will get good nursing care.
+Stay with her in the hospital, so she will get good nursing care.
 Do something, don’t just talk about it.
 And, when you stop by to help, don’t be shocked if the house is a mess.
 No judging – the person has cancer and maybe can’t move her arms, and housecleaning is far from important.
 Just help, and don’t ask permission first.

 You don’t really think we are going to pick up the phone and ask you for help – do you?
 Would you?
-If you don’t want to do anything (and there is nothing wrong with that) than here is the right thing to say: “I’m sorry you have cancer.”
+If you don’t want to do anything (and there is nothing wrong with that) then here is the right thing to say: “I’m sorry you have cancer.”
 No meaningless additions needed.

-CP: “You are so brave”
+CP: “You are so brave.”

 SM: “Wow, how did you know about the child I rescued from the burning building last night?
 It wasn’t even in the papers!
 Oh, are you referring to the time I went to war and fought for my country and got in the firefight and dragged my injured friend to safety?
 Or, do you mean the time I single-handedly stopped a bank robber from shooting that elderly lady?